Khan/render-gateway/README.md

 ## Release Changes

-Our NodeCI action will automatically update build artifacts whenever changes are pushed to `master`.
-If for some reason this does not occur, this can be performed manually by:
+Our NodeCI action will automatically update your branch with build artifacts whenever you create or change a pull request.
+However, if you wish to manually update them, you can follow these instructions.

 1. `yarn install`
 2. `yarn build`